 Be sure to protect your perennials and young trees from the nibbling of wintertime creatures.
 You can encircle the plants with chicken wire to better protect them during the long winter.
 You can also use commercially made tree guards to prevent animals from damaging young trees and shrubs.

 Now is the time to get your yard in order before the rough weather of winter arrives.
-Once these tasks are complete, you can enjoy the peace of mind that comes from knowing your property is in order and ready to face the long cold season.
+Once these winter yard care tasks are complete, you can enjoy the peace of mind that comes from knowing your property is in order and ready to face the long cold season.